GEOG 871

 • Effectiveness of document organization including section and subsection arrangement.

-C. Quality/Clarity of Writing Writing quality and clarity effectively uses words and sentences to convey meaning to the reader including the following:
+C. Quality/ Clarity of Writing Writing quality and clarity refers to how well and effectively words and sentences convey meaning relative to the required topics for this assignment.
+Specifically, this covers:

-• Statement of purpose and introduction that sets context for rest of document
+• Inclusion of a statement of purpose (relative to the assignment objective) and introduction that sets context and necessary background for rest of document.

-• Sentence construction and lack of grammar and syntax problems.
+• Quality of sentence construction and use of proper grammar and syntax.

-D. Format Quality Well-formatted document helps convey content and meaning to the reading.
+D. Format Quality Grading evaluates how well the document formatting helps convey content and meaning to the reader and supports efficient flow and navigation for the reader.
 Important format parameters include:

 • Use of numbering for sections and subsections.